 From Asti of the Piedmont region of Italy and made using the area’s famed muscat grapes, this frizzante is utterly delicious.
 Lightly sparkling, the taste is of honey, stone fruit, and tangerine.
 It’s not too rich and has a fascinating crisp finish.
 This moscato deserves an invitation to dinner and is best alongside spicy Asian foods.

 Best Mini Can: Francis Coppola Sofia Mini Blanc de Blancs 187ml

 The Sofia Mini Blanc de Blanc is the winery’s sparkling option.
-Made with a pinot blanc, sauvignon blanc, and muscat grape blend, it’s crisp and delicately sparkling.
-Against the off-dry palate, you’ll find sweet summer fruit flavors like mango and peach.
+Made with a pinot blanc, riesling, and muscat grape blend, it’s crisp and delicately sparkling.
+Against the off-dry palate, you’ll find sweet summer fruit flavors like melon and pear.
 It’s a lovely and lively wine, and comes with its own straw.